White House (Moscow): End of the 20th century and the present

 Following the events of the 1993 constitutional crisis, control of the building was transferred via a decree by Boris Yeltsin to the Government of the Russian Federation (the executive branch), under whose control the reconstruction of the building took place.
-The reformed parliament, known thereafter by its Imperial-era title of the State Duma, was elected in December 1993 and moved to another building on Moscow's Okhotny Ryad (street).
+The reformed parliament, known thereafter by its Imperial-era title of the State Duma, was elected in December 1993 and moved to another building on Moscow's Okhotny Ryad.

-American architect Charles Jenks suggested that restorers mark the burnt floors on the facade with black granite cladding; however, this idea was abandoned in favor of recreating the original appearance of the complex.
+American architect Charles Jencks suggested that restorers mark the burnt floors on the facade with black granite cladding; however, this idea was abandoned in favor of recreating the original appearance of the complex.
 According to some data, repairs on the upper floors of the building were carried out by Turkish workers.
 During the restoration work, the clock on the tower of the main facade of the building was restored and reused; however, by the second half of 1994, the clock was dismantled and a golden image of a double-headed eagle – the coat of arms of Russia – had been installed in its place.
 During this, the building was fenced off from the embankment with a massive fence that prevented rallies at the walls of the building.
-Nevertheless, protesters continue to gather next to the White House on the Humpback Bridge.
+Nevertheless, protesters continued to gather next to the White House on the Humpback Bridge.
 In 1996, on the territory of the nearby Presnensky Park, a chapel was opened in memory of those who died in the House of Soviets.

 Restoration work was carried out for almost a year, and in 1994 the repaired complex was occupied by the Government of the Russian Federation.
 An inscription at the base of the tower reads "House of the Government of the Russian Federation," the official name of the building.
 There is an office for the President of Russia located on the third floor of the building.
 Traditionally, at the end of each year, the President holds meetings with the Council of Ministers in the White House, but ordinary meetings are rarely held in the building.
 In 2008, there was a large-scale reconstruction of the fifth floor of the building.
 At the same time, some media outlets reported on the construction of a swimming pool and gym within the building, but official sources did not confirm this information.
 A year later, a private restaurant was opened on the twelfth floor of the complex.
-In 2012, plans were made to move the offices of officials to a new federal center in Kommunarka, but this idea was postponed indefinitely.
+In 2012, plans were made to move the offices of the officials to a new federal center in Kommunarka, but this idea was postponed indefinitely.
 The following year, a helipad was installed near the building.

 In September 2020, the press service of the Government of the Russian Federation reported that the condition of White House was recognized as an emergency, citing issues with the roof and leaks in the basement among other issues.
 The Russian government has planned to allocate more than 5 billion rubles for reconstruction purposes.